Enigmatic-Smile/rn-sdk/README.md

-# FIDEL React Native SDK
+# FIDEL React Native bridge SDK

-This SDK helps you to add card linking technology to your React Native apps in minutes.
+This SDK is a bridge between React Native and Fidel's native iOS and Android SDKs.
+It helps you to add card linking technology to your React Native apps in minutes.
 It captures credit/debit card numbers securely and links them to your programs.

 ![Demo GIF](https://cl.ly/a47b1852f029/Screen%252520Recording%2525202018-09-18%252520at%25252004.34%252520PM.gif)